greg-raven/grus/_posts/2018-01-15-check-out-the-results-of-this-new-poll.md

 ---
-title: 'Check out the results of this new poll'
+title: "Check out the results of this new poll"
 layout: post
 categories:
 - Letters